TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ## Download the Docker Image

-**If you want to just run an automated script, just download the .bat file at the top of the page and follow the instructions inside it!
+**If you want to just run an automated script, just download the start_aos.bat file at the top of the page and follow the instructions inside it!
 This will automate all the commands below for you, just remember to change "/home/theartofficial/trainer to your path**

 To deploy the container faster locally, it is best practice to download the container first and then run it locally. do so with this command: